 That law, which was set to last until October of 2018, was recently extended until October of 2019.

-Therefore, if you fulfil the necessary conditions to apply for the Sephardic Spanish passport, you must hurry up and avoid missing this bus!
+Therefore, if you fulfill the necessary conditions to apply for the Sephardic Spanish passport, you must hurry up and avoid missing this bus!
+You must open your case before the end of September if you would like to get your Spanish Passport effectively.

 The 3 Requirements for obtaining the Spanish Sephardic Passport